OluwaseunOjeleye/2D-Multilayer-Perceptron-Simulator/README.md

 # 2D Multilayer Perceptron Simulator
 This is the implementation of a simulator that classifies 2D data into two classes or multi-classes using a multi-layer perceptron(MLP).
+It was developed using Visual C++ and it can be used for learning and understanding Artificial Neural Network concepts.
 <p align="center">
  <img src="images/5.png">
 </p>